sandboxie-plus/sandboxie-docs/Content/FrequentlyAskedQuestions.md

 Sandboxie extends the operating system (OS) with sandboxing capabilities by blending into it.
 Applications can never access hardware such as disk storage directly, they have to ask the OS to do it for them.
 Since Sandboxie integrates into the OS, it can do what it does without risk of being circumvented.

-The following classes of system objects are supervised by Sandboxie: Files, Disk Devices, Registry Keys, Process and Thread objects, Driver objects, and objects used for Inter-process communication: Named Pipes and Mailbox Objects, Events, Mutexs (Mutants in NT speak), Semaphores, Sections and LPC Ports.
+The following classes of system objects are supervised by Sandboxie: Files, Disk Devices, Registry Keys, Process and Thread objects, Driver objects, and objects used for Inter-process communication: Named Pipes and Mailbox Objects, Events, Mutexes (Mutants in NT speak), Semaphores, Sections and LPC Ports.
 For some more information on this, see [Sandbox Hierarchy](SandboxHierarchy.md).

 Sandboxie also takes measures to prevent programs executing inside the sandbox from hijacking non-sandboxed programs and using them as a vehicle to operate outside the sandbox.
 For the same reason, Sandboxie doesn't allow a sandboxed process from reading the memory of unsandboxed processes and it provides a feature to hide selected host processes from sandboxed processes.
 For more information about this, see [#59](https://github.com/sandboxie-plus/Sandboxie/issues/59#issuecomment-653756014) and [0.3 / 5.42 notes](https://github.com/sandboxie-plus/Sandboxie/blob/master/CHANGELOG.md#added-35).